 Sesame seeds are another favourite of mine mostly because I just LOVE tahini- along with avocados and cashews, it is one of my most-used ingredients for salad dressings.
 Sesame seeds are a rich source of zinc which helps boost progesterone production and, like flax seeds, they contain lignans that help block excess estrogen while progesterone rises.
 In menopausal women, this is believed to potentially reduce breast cancer risk.

 Digest those goodies: Herbs and spices to strengthen your metabolism

 Digestion is one of those areas that depend on one’s situation.
 Some folks will have no problem with increasing the fiber in their diets.
 Some folks actually can eat anything (I am those folks!).
 BUT if your digestive system is not particularly strong, you might have a problem with “going”, especially after a dietary change.
 If that is the case, you might want to look into food combining and adding spices and herbs to your regimen to help with metabolism.
 If you can’t digest the food, it won’t make much of a difference to eat healthy food!
 We really are what we digest.
 Besides, a healthy bowel movement is critical for hormone balance, because that’s how we remove excess hormones from our system!
 See how everything is connected to each other?

 Drink warm water throughout the day, don’t consume anything freezing cold, make lunch your biggest meal, add warming spices like pippali (long pepper), cinnamon, cloves, fenugreek, fennel, cayenne pepper, etc to your diet.
+Check out this seasoning from Agni.
+(In fact, check out their entire line of hormone-friendly products here).
 You might also try starting your day with a glass of lemon water, and chewing fennel seeds before and after a meal.